Jane Eyre (1910 film): Production

 The scenario for the film was adapted from Charlotte Brontë's 1847 novel Jane Eyre.
 Brontë's work was modeled after her own life.
 The book was considered a classic for many decades before the Thanhouser adaptation.
 The film adaptation was not the first, the earliest known adaption being a 1909 Italian silent film.
 The writer of the scenario is unknown, but it may have been Lloyd Lonergan.
 Lonergan was an experienced newspaperman still employed by The New York Evening World while writing scripts for the Thanhouser productions.
 He was the most important script writer for Thanhouser, averaging 200 scripts a year from 1910 to 1915.

 There has been considerable debate over the identity of the film's director.
 Most commonly, the directional credit is given to Theodore Marston.
 The apparent origin of this error is from the American Film-Index 1908–1915.
 Film historian Q. David Bowers consulted one of the co-authors of the book, Gunnar Lundquist, and confirmed that the credit of Marston was in error.
-Theodore Marston worked with Pathé, Kinemacolor, Vitagraph and other companies, but there is no record of Marston working with Thanhouser.
+Theodore Marston worked with Pathé, Kinemacolor Company of America, Vitagraph and other companies, but there is no record of Marston working with Thanhouser.
 This error has persisted in the following decade in several publications.
 Also, I sentieri del cinema: guida per argomenti al primo secolo di film also credits Marston.
 Among the more prominent citations of Marston's role at Thanhouser is in American Silent Horror, Science Fiction and Fantasy Feature Films, 1913–1929 by John T. Soister.
 While the director of the film is not known, two Thanhouser directors are possible.
 Barry O'Neil was the stage name of Thomas J. McCarthy, who would direct many important Thanhouser pictures, including its first two-reeler, Romeo and Juliet.
 Lloyd B. Carleton was the stage name of Carleton B. Little, a director who would stay with the Thanhouser Company for a short time, moving to Biograph Company by the summer of 1910.
 Bowers does not attribute either as the director for this particular production nor does Bowers credit a cameraman.
 Blair Smith was the first cameraman of the Thanhouser company, but he was soon joined by Carl Louis Gregory who had years of experience as a still and motion picture photographer.
 The role of the cameraman was uncredited in 1910 productions.